ZachBray/simple-binary-encoding-wiki/Golang-User-Guide.md

 1. **SchemaId**: The identifier for the schema the message belongs to.
 1. **Version**: The version of the schema allowing for extension.

-**Note**: A new message header type can be defined with different sizes of integers for the template and version according to needs.
+**Note**: A message header type can be defined with other fields and with different sizes of integers for the template and version according to needs.
+A ```MessageHeader``` type will always be generated and can be used but if a standard message header is used an optimized ```SbeGoMessageHeader``` type is made generally available.

 #### Encoding